w3c/cogai/faq.md

 ## How can I get involved?

-Please join the W3C Cognitive AI Community Group where your help will be welcomed.
+Please join the W3C Cognitive AI Community Group where your help will be welcomed, see [guidelines for contributors](Contributing.md).
 Participation is open to all, free of charge: [join group](https://www.w3.org/community/cogai/join).